fosslinux/live-bootstrap/Payload_img_design.md

 So the design is intentionally split:

 - Initial image: only what is required to reach `improve: import_payload`
-- `payload.img`: the rest of offline distfiles
+- `external.img`: the rest of distfiles

 This is not a patch-style workaround.
 It is a two-phase transport design that keeps early boot deterministic and moves bulk data import to a stage where the